byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 *Explore an alternative way to connect; Symbioticly heal and support the whole body in a way that heals and supports the environment.
 A probiotic rich super food for the microbiome of the body, Soil to Soul.* Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.

 #### Self-care that goes far beyond the self.
-Through natural fermentation of organic fresh fruit remnants into a Luxury probiotic and multi purpose; Whole Body, Built Environment, *Earth Care,* Healing and Cleaning Products.
+Through natural fermentation of organic fresh fruit remnants into luxury probiotic and multi purpose; ***Healing and Cleaning Products.** Whole Body, Built Environment, and *Earth Care, Soil to Soul.*
-*Nourishing, fortifying and gentle for the Whole Family.
+*Symbioticaly; Nourishing, fortifying and gentle for the Whole Family.
 Yes, Nature is that simple, effective and synergistic.*

 #### *What is Probiotic Eco-Enzyme*
 ***Eco-Enzyme - Fermented Fruit Peel (Orange, lemon, lime and Pineapple)***